 3. Trust God with your life, not people.

-In Lagos, my parents usually came through me when I needed something or they knew someone who could help, so I had to learn this again.
+In Lagos, my parents usually came through me when I needed something.
+If they couldn’t help directly, they knew someone who could help.
+So, I had to learn this lesson again.
 I was now in a new country where they didn’t have “the contacts” to make things happen easier.
-Eventually, the Holy Spirit helped me see how sometimes, I acted like I trust my parents with my life instead of God.
+Eventually, the Holy Spirit helped me see how sometimes, I acted like I trusted my parents with my life instead of God.

-So, remember, no one should compete with God in your heart.
-People can come through for you but they can also disappoint you.
-Instead, trust God with every aspect of your life including your life in a new country.
+It’s important that no one competes with God in your heart.
+People can come through for you but that also means that they can disappoint you.
+A better alternative is to trust God with every aspect of your life including your life in a new country.
 With or without having “the contacts”, trust God to take care of you.
 He loves you and does His best for you always.

 4. Your Christian values and beliefs remain relevant.

 Being in a new place doesn’t mean you should conform to the culture around you.
 Your faith is timeless.
 God’s standards clearly communicated in His Word will always be relevant everywhere.